 - Appears to be climbing an invisible ladder

 Sometimes the swimmer may just look as if they are treading water while looking up at you.
 Ask them, “Are you alright?”
 If they answer, they probably are.
 If they come back with a blank stare, you may have less than 30 seconds to help them.
-If kids are splashing and laughing, and then all of a sudden get quiet, you need to find out why.
+When kids are splashing and laughing, and then all of a sudden get quiet, you need to find out why.

 The USA Swimming Foundation reports nearly 90 children younger than 15 drowned in a pool or spa from January through May 2018, and every year about 19 children drown during the July 4th holiday.